a88y/docker_magento1.9/README.md

 for the first time, you can use the shell script or the docker-compose.
 ./first_run.sh or docker-compose up -d (inside the directory folder) i suggest to use docker-compose.
+if you use the docker-compose, please extract the docker_var.tar.gz FIRST!!!!

 reference for install docker-compose : https://docs.docker.com/compose/install/